-Murray Fredericks, born 1970 in Sydney, Australia, graduated with a degree in politics from the University of Sydney in 1992.
-The years that followed saw Fredericks spend large amounts of time, often alone, in the Himalaya and in the deserts of the Middle East.
-During these solo journeys he became aware of the profound effect that time spent in isolation, in powerful landscapes, can have on the mind and on one’s sense of self.
-The experience provided the basis for his approach to his photography.
+Murray Fredericks, was born in 1970 in Sydney, Australia, and graduated with a degree in politics and economics from the University of Sydney in 1992.
+The years that followed saw Fredericks spend long periods, often alone, in the Himalayas and in the deserts of the Middle East.
+During these solo journeys he became aware of the profound effect that time spent in isolation and in powerful landscapes, can have on the mind and on one’s sense of self.
+These experiences provided the basis for his approach to making pictures.

 For over fifteen years, Fredericks has used the landscape to make representations of his sublime experiences in isolation, in locations that are defined by their space and power.
 Drawing on minimalist techniques Fredericks’ approach has been to find locations that are devoid of features and ideally bounded by a 360 degree, perfectly flat horizon.